A unique residential experience in a Cambridge University college.

 Immerse and the University of Cambridge

 Immerse is not officially affiliated to Oxford University or Cambridge University.
-Our organisation runs academic summer programmes within the buildings of the University of Cambridge and University of Oxford and also contracts with tutors from those institutions but does not operate under the aegis of the University of Cambridge.
+Our organisation runs academic summer programmes within the buildings of the University of Cambridge and also contracts with tutors from those institutions but does not operate under the aegis of the University of Cambridge.

 We are an organisation accredited by the British Accreditation Council, the leading mark of educational quality for the sector.